roblatour/OMVBackup/README.md

 5. Create a directory in which the shell file will be stored, for example:

 		mkdir backupRoutine

-6. Add the backup shell found in this repository into the directory created in the step above
+6. Make the new directory the current directory

 		cd backupRoutines

+7. Add the backup shell found in this repository into the new directory

 		wget -O createBackup.sh https://raw.githubusercontent.com/roblatour/OMVBackup/main/createBackup.sh

-7. Edit the file createBackup.sh
+8. Edit the file createBackup.sh

     as outlined in the comments: